-Upon completion of this offering, we will have outstanding 45,983,358 shares of our common stock, assuming that the underwriters do not exercise their option to purchase additional shares and there were no exercises of outstanding options after March 31, 2011.
+Upon completion of this offering, we will have outstanding shares of our common stock, assuming that there are no exercises of outstanding options after December 31, 2010.
 Of these shares, all of the shares sold in this offering (assuming no exercise of the underwriters' option to purchase additional shares and the conversion of all outstanding shares of preferred stock) will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by our affiliates, as that term is defined in Rule 144 under the Securities Act.
 Shares purchased by our affiliates may not be resold except pursuant to an effective registration statement or an exemption from registration, including the exemption under Rule 144 of the Securities Act described below.

-After this offering, and assuming no exercise of the underwriters' option to purchase additional shares and the conversion of all outstanding shares of preferred stock, 38,020,398 shares of our common stock held by existing stockholders will be restricted securities, as that term is defined in Rule 144 under the Securities Act.
+After this offering, and assuming no exercise of the underwriters' option to purchase additional shares and the conversion of all outstanding shares of preferred stock, shares of our common stock held by existing stockholders will be restricted securities, as that term is defined in Rule 144 under the Securities Act.
 These restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or 701 under the Securities Act, which exemptions are summarized below.
-These restricted securities are subject to the contractual lock-up agreements described below.
+These restricted securities are subject to the contractual lock-up agreements described below until 180 to 213 days after the date of this prospectus.